dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 M<C>();  // Allowed: C is not an interface
 M<I<C>>(); // Disallowed: I is an interface
 ```

+## Interfaces as type arguments

+We discussed the issue raised by https://github.com/dotnet/csharplang/issues/5955 and decided to add a restriction around usage of an interface as a type argument (https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-28.md#type-hole-in-static-abstracts).
+Here is the restriction as it was proposed by https://github.com/dotnet/csharplang/issues/5955 and approved by the LDM.

+> An interface containing or inheriting static virtual members cannot be used as a type argument

+For the purpose of this restriction, static abstract members are treated the same as static virtual members.
+So, an interface containing or inheriting static abstract/virtual members cannot be used as a type argument.

+The meeting notes https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-28.md#type-hole-in-static-abstracts also say the following:

+> when we add support
+for static _virtual_ members, we should work with the runtime team to make sure that, if all static virtual members of an
+interface have a body, it should be usable as a type argument.
+This would avoid the breaking change from adding a static virtual
+DIM to an interface, which despite not requiring consumers to update implementing code, would potentially break usage as a type
+argument.

 ## Accessing static abstract interface members